-- The apostles completely fulfilled the “Great Commission” in their own generation, preaching the gospel to all the inhabited earth.
+- The apostles completely fulfilled the “Great Commission” (which, by the way, was only for them) in their own generation, preaching the gospel to all the world that was in view at that time.
+(It may likely be that the Bible simply doesn’t concern itself with the entire Planet Earth, but only a portion of it.)
 This fulfillment culminated in the “end of the age” prophesied by Jesus in that Commission.
 Similarly, “the full number of Gentiles” came into the ekklesia during the apostles’ tenure.
 (See Colossians 1:6, Colossians 1:23, Titus 2:11, Romans 16:26, Acts 17:30, Romans 1:8.)

 - The “Great Commission” had a time stamp on it, good only until “the end of the age”.
 Baptism had a similar time stamp, good only for as long as God would be “calling” people.
 The fulfillment of the Great Commission marked the end of the “calling”.
 (Remember, ekklesia means “the called-out ones”.
 Naturally, whenever God would come and get them, he would quit calling people out once that gathering had passed.)

 - Baptism had been the time at which the indwelling of the Holy Spirit was received by each believer.
-(Read the article, Understanding Baptism Better) Consequently, with the end of the calling and of baptism, with the “catching up” of the elect, and with the defeat of Satan and his allies, so came the end of the indwelling.
+(Read the article, Understanding Baptism in the Ekklesia) Consequently, with the end of the calling and of baptism, with the “catching up” of the elect, and with the defeat of Satan and his allies, so came the end of the indwelling.
 The promise of the indwelling had a similar time stamp on it, for it was said to be a “seal” guaranteeing their redemption in the upcoming “catching up”.
 After that redemption had happened, what would be the need for a “ticket” to get in, so to speak?
-(Don’t worry; righteous believers still get to go to heaven when they die.)
+(Don’t worry; righteous believers today still get to go to heaven when they die, I believe.)

 - The Lord’s Supper (communion) also had a time stamp on it: “…until the Lord comes.”
 Thus, at Jesus’ return, the Lord’s Supper would become obsolete and those who had practiced it would be “caught up” with Jesus.
 (This happened in 70 AD.)